How to unfreeze Canada’s strategy in Ukraine

 Seva Gunitsky is an assistant professor of political science at the University of Toronto.
 His book, Aftershocks was recently published by Princeton University Press.

 Canadian policy in Ukraine has reached an impasse.
-Last week’s renewal of a 200-person training mission signalled Canada’s commitment to challenge Russia, but it’s unlikely to sway anyone inside the Kremlin.
+The recent renewal of a 200-person training mission signalled Canada’s commitment to challenge Russia, but it’s unlikely to sway anyone inside the Kremlin.
 The Canadian presence may boost morale and provide some much-needed equipment, but it will not move the entrenched battle lines.
 Much like the conflict itself, Canadian strategy in Ukraine has become frozen.

 In its attempt to put pressure on Russia, the Liberal government has missed a better alternative.
 The best way to diminish Russia’s influence in the region is not by building up NATO forces, but by ensuring a stable and democratic Ukraine.
 After all, a weak and corrupt Ukraine feeds perfectly into the Moscow narrative that Western interference only brings war and instability.
 Look at the nightmare in Ukraine, says the Russian media, and you’ll see what happens when pro-Western stooges overthrow an elected government.
 Russian officials repeatedly point to the country’s volatility – its corruption, its civilian casualties and its economic troubles – as an example of what happens when Western meddling goes too far.